ryan-rashidian/qemy/README.md

 See full [Roadmap](ROADMAP.md)

-Note: Filing data is currently limited to US Generally Accepted Accounting Principles (US-GAAP) format and all metrics are in USD for now.
+Note: Filing data is currently limited to US Generally Accepted Accounting Principles (US-GAAP) format for now.
 Support for International Financial Reporting Standard (IFRS) and currency conversion is planned.

 ---